 Therefore, they chorused, “This is truly the Prophet who is to come into the world.”
 (John 6:14 NKJV).

-Based upon their strong but wrong conviction and revelation of who Jesus Christ was, they rose up to forcefully make Him their King.
-But, when the Lord Jesus perceived that they were about to come and take Him by force to make Him their king, He departed from them to the mountain by Himself alone (John 6:15).
+Based upon their strong but wrong conviction and revelation of who Jesus Christ was, they rose to make Him their King forcefully.
+But when the Lord Jesus perceived that they were about to come and take Him by force to make Him their king, He departed from them to the mountain by Himself alone (John 6:15).

 What a great example of humility to follow!

-God’s servants today must not hesitate to run very far away from religious zealots who always seek, either subtly or forcefully, to turn God’s servants through whom they have received their miracles, healings, deliverances or breakthroughs into “their objects of worship or kings.”
+God’s servants today must not hesitate to run very far away from religious zealots who continuously seek, either subtly or forcefully, to turn God’s servants through whom they have received their miracles, healings, deliverances, or breakthroughs into “their objects of worship or kings.”

 22 On the following day, when the people who were standing on the other side of the sea saw that there was no other boat there, except that one which His disciples had entered, and that Jesus had not entered the boat with His disciples, but His disciples had gone away alone-